DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/dispatchEvent.md

 ### Mouse Events

-You can use `t.dispatchEvent` to trigger a mouse event (like [mousedown](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event) or [dblclick](https://developer.mozilla.org/en-US/docs/Web/API/Element/dblclick_event)).
+You can use `t.dispatchEvent` to trigger a mouse event.

 An example below fires the [mousedown](https://developer.mozilla.org/en-US/docs/Web/API/Element/mousedown_event) and [mouseup](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseup_event) events to simulate the user holding down a left click on a button for 5 seconds.